geudde/attic-chest/pages/02.season-1/02.meeting-02/07.editress/docs.md

 P.

 “Now while charm’s circles round you close
-Of smiling Belles, and rhyming Beaux,
+Of smiling belles, and rhyming beaux,
 Whilst all with eager looks contend
-Their Wit or Worth to recommend
+Their wit or worth to recommend
 Still let your mild yet piercing eyes,
 Impartially adjudge the prize.”